spatial-ews/spatialwarnings/cran-comments.md

 Dear CRAN maintainers,

-This is a maintenance release of spatialwarnings to avoid test failure with an upcoming version of ggplot2, along with a couple of minor improvements.
+This is a maintenance release of spatialwarnings to avoid tests failure with an upcoming version of ggplot2, along with a couple of minor improvements.

 Thanks,